Progress Measurement for Canada’s Sustainable Development Goals

 -

-All thresholds are standards in the international communities.
+All thresholds are standards in the international community.
 After assessment, it was found that they are also applicable in the Canadian context. ↩

 -